vinycloud/vinycloud/README.md

 ## Hi - I'm Vinicius Fialho 👋

-🙋 DevOps, SRE, Enthusiastic of tecnology, content creation, coffee and wine!
+🙋 DevOps, SRE, Cloud Analyst and a Enthusiastic of tecnology, content creation, coffee and wine!

 💼 Current work as a Site Reliablity Engineering at Recargapay